Volumetric medical image segmentation through dual self-distillation in U-shaped networks: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel dual self-distillation framework which could be attached into any U-shaped backbones for medical image segmentation.
-We incorporated our DSD framework into UNETR and nnU-Net and evaluated it on two benchmark datasets with promising results.
-Our results demonstrated that DSD is a generalized training strategy that could further boost the segmentation performance of these U-shaped networks. \textbf{This work is not peer-reviewed}.
+In this paper, we introduced a novel DSD framework which could be attached into any U-shaped backbone for volumetric medical image segmentation.
+We incorporated our DSD framework into UNETR, nnU-Net, VNet and Swin UNETR and evaluated it on various benchmark datasets with promising results.
+Our results demonstrated that DSD is an efficient and general training strategy that could further boost the segmentation performance of these U-shaped networks.